feathers-plus/docs/source/v1/feathers-vuex/component.md

 ### Use a distinct `query` and `fetchQuery`

 In this scenario, the `fetchQuery` is be used to grab a larger dataset from the API server (all todos with a matching `userId`).
 The `query` is used by the `find` getter to display a subset of this data from the store.
 If the `isComplete` attribute gets set to `true`, only completed todos will be displayed.
-Since a `fetchQuery` is provided, the `watch` attribute will be modified to watch the `fetchQuery` object.
+Since a `fetchQuery` is provided, the `watch` strings will be modified internally to watch the `fetchQuery` object.
+This means if you are watching `query.userId` and you add a `fetchQuery`, the component is smart enough to know you meant `fetchQuery.userId`.
+You don't have to rewrite your `watch` attribute after adding a `fetchQuery` prop.

 ```html
 <template>